Guide for away fans

 Our turnstiles open an hour and a half before kick-off, with the away bar also open from that period of time.

 The bar opens from 1.30pm on a Saturday and 6.15pm for an evening kick off.
 The bar serves both draught beer and lager (subject to safety advice), as well as serving a selection of snacks and hot food.
+Our matchday menu can be seen here.

 Should you have particular requests or queries prior to your visit to Glanford Park then please do not hesitate to contact us by emailing firstname.lastname@example.org.